-If customers live in the center of Tokyo, Tokyo 23 wards, dishes will be delivered directly to their houses by taxi (customers need to pay additional charge for delivery by using Table Check).
-Customers can also select a drive-through and receive food in the main entrance of the hotel.
+If customers live within Tokyo’s 23 wards, dishes will be delivered directly to their houses by taxi.
+Customers can also select the drive-through option and receive food at the main entrance of the hotel.

-Ritz-Carlton Tokyo located in sleepless city, Roppongi, also offers exclusive takeout dishes and cocktails.
-The first bottled cocktail, “bocktails” can either be served as a gift or ordered as drinks.
-Guests can choose two different bocktails; The Ritz Spritz, a wine-based cocktail or Cognac Old fashioned which pictures are appeared on some news websites (My Navi News, 2020; Shokuhin Sangyo News Web, 2020).
+The Ritz-Carlton Tokyo, also offers exclusive takeout dishes and cocktails.
+The first bottled cocktail, or “bocktail,” can either serve as a gift or be ordered as a drink.
+Guests can choose two different bocktails: The Ritz Spritz, or the Cognac Old fashioned.
+Pictures of the drinks appeared on some news websites (My Navi News 2020; Shokuhin Sangyo News Web 2020).

-Ritz Carlton Tokyo has Michelin’s one star French restaurant, Azure 45.
-It offers takeout whole course menus, including lobster’s salads and roasted duck (27,778 JPY for two).
-For this, customers need to use online advance payment system using Table Check.
-The guests can either use taxi delivery or receive the food in front of the hotel entrance.

-Between June 16 and September 30, reasonable menu items such as beef curries and rice were also available in Grill restaurants, Towers, and Ritz Carlton Café and Deli.
-In contrast, Mandarin Oriental Tokyo, which has three Michelin’s one-star restaurants does not offer such takeout services.
+The Ritz Carlton Tokyo is home to a Michelin one-star French restaurant called Azure 45.
+It offers takeout whole course menus, including lobster salads and roast duck.
+Between June 16 and September 30, reasonable menu items such as beef curries and rice were also available from grill restaurants, Towers, and the Ritz Carlton Café and Deli.